-This on-line registration is for those wishing to get their license for the first time.
+This online registration is for those wishing to get their license for the first time.
 Initial training sessions are offered from February through April in various cities throughout the state.
-Nebraska Department of Agriculture certification exams are also given on these dates and are based on UNL Pesticide Safety Education Program (PSEP) study materials and sample pesticide labels.
+Nebraska Department of Agriculture (NDA) certification exams are also given on these dates and are based on University of Nebraska-Lincoln Pesticide Safety Education Program (PSEP) study materials and sample pesticide labels.
 These initial training sessions are intended to be a review of the key points from the study materials, not intensive instruction.

 The Pesticide Safety Education Program (PSEP) Schedule can be viewed here.
 Initial license certification sessions are offered for most categories from February through April in various cities throughout the state.

 Purchase Study Materials

 Purchase online the Pesticide Safety Education Program (PSEP) study materials using a credit card.
 Remember to purchase the General Standards manual plus any other category(s) manual you will need.
 The manuals are listed alphabetically.
 The manuals ordered with the letters “PDF” after the name of the manual means you will be able to download it to view on-screen.
 It is not recommended that you print these manuals since they are very large files.
 The manuals without the “PDF” will be mailed to you.